 Capacity Development of National Partners for the use and Administration of DevInfo Version 7.0

 UNICEF Country Office, Kuala Lumpur, Malaysia

-Develop a State Factsheet and 30 District Factsheets by analysing social sector dashboard indicators focusing on situation of children and women.
+State and district level factsheets on social sector dashboard indicators focusing on situation of children and women

 UNICEF, Odisha, India